filecoin-project/specs/networking.md

 # Filecoin Network

-The filecoin network is built using libp2p building blocks, as transports and protocols, as well as some additional filecoin specific protocols as outlined in [Network Protocols](./network-protocols.md).
+The Filecoin network is built using libp2p building blocks, as transports and protocols, as well as some additional Filecoin specific protocols as outlined in [Network Protocols](./network-protocols.md).

 ## Required Protocols